Foxconn: Food poisoning

 On 15 December 2021, 256 workers at Foxconn's Sriperumbudur factory developed Acute Diarrhoeal Disease due to food poisoning after eating food at the company-provided hostel.
 As a result of which, 159 workers were hospitalized.
-The workers were provided no information about this, due to which a rumor started spreading among the workers through Whatsapp that two workers had died.
+The workers were provided no information about this, due to which a rumor started spreading among the workers through WhatsApp that two workers had died.
 By 17 December there were sit-in protests in worker dormitories, by 10 pm of the same day, thousands of women workers of the factory staged protests on the Chennai-Bengaluru national highway, this was met by police detention of 67 women protestors and arrest of one journalist, with many of them being released a day later.
 Following the protests the factory was shut down for a week, with the state government and district administration investigating the worker conditions.
 On 22 December the Food Safety Department sealed the kitchen of the dormitory finding rats and poor drainage.
 The rooms provided to workers were overcrowded, with them being forced to sleep on the floor, some even lacking toilets with a running water supply.
 Following the revelation of substandard living conditions, on 29 December Apple put the Foxconn plant on probation, with both Apple and Foxconn issuing statements on the dormitory and dining rooms conditions.
 In January 2022, after assuring Apple and the Tamil Nadu government that it had taken the necessary corrective measures, Foxconn began reopening its factory and resuming work in phases.

-Mobility in Harmony Consortium
+Various corporate partnerships

 The Mobility in Harmony Consortium was created in 2020 by Foxconn to promote a set of open standards for electric vehicles.